aws-samples/aws-modernization-with-cprime/content/40_Epics_Stories_And_Tasks/Writing_Stories.md

 - As a garden caretaker, I want the plants to be properly watered, so that the plants will grow healthy.

-Let’s create a story in Jira for the first user story.
+Let’s create a story issue in Jira for the first user story.